Upon becoming pregnant, Carisa Carlton’s husband gave her an ultimatum that would change the course of her life and soon her child’s.

 1. After your divorce, you decided to do something positive for yourself and your 18-month son: travel.
 What was the inspiration for this course of action?

-2. On your way to Sydney you stopped in Bali, and didn’t end up leaving for seven years.
+2. On your way to Sydney you stopped in Bali, Indonesia and didn’t end up leaving for seven years.
+Talk about long-term travel with family!
 What was it about this place that captivated you and made you want to stay?

 3. How were you able to fund your travels without having a desk job?

 I had not worked a desk job for years and it’s never been one of my goals, though I enjoy the structure and camaraderie; however, I love working and without an ability to earn money, I wouldn’t be happy.

 Bali is 13 hours ahead of New York City.

 After my son went to bed, I traded stocks on the NYSE.
 I wasn’t a high-level day trader, but trading kept me connected with the US financial world and gave me enough extra money to play all along the Malay Archipelago.
 I particularly enjoyed IPOs.

 4. What’s one thing that surprised you about Bali?

 The poor consideration of animals still haunts me.
 Some expatriates are working to change attitudes towards animals, but in a country where $60 is a month’s salary, animals aren’t their first priority.